Our Business Practices

 Audit Committee Charter

 The Committee's primary responsibility is one of oversight.
 It is the responsibility of the Company's management to prepare consolidated financial statements that are complete and accurate and in accordance with generally accepted accounting principles in the United States ("GAAP") and to establish satisfactory internal controls over financial reporting.
 It is the responsibility of the Company's independent auditor to audit the Company's financial statements and the effectiveness of the Company's internal controls over financial reporting.
 In carrying out its oversight duties, the Committee does not have responsibility for planning or conducting audits or determining that the Company's financial statements are complete or accurate or in accordance with GAAP.
 The Committee does not provide any expert or other special assurance as to such financial statements concerning compliance with laws, regulations or GAAP.

 - The Committee shall be comprised of at least three (3) Board members nominated by the Nominating, Governance and Public Responsibility Committee and appointed by the Board.
 No Board member shall serve simultaneously on the Committee and the audit committee of more than two (2) other public companies, unless the Board shall determine that such simultaneous service would not impair the Board member's ability to serve effectively on the Committee.
 Such determination shall be disclosed in the proxy statement.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
-The Board shall designate one Committee member as the Committee's chair.
+The Board shall designate one Committee member as the Committee's chair (the "Chair").

 - Each Committee member shall be financially literate in accordance with NYSE requirements or must become financially literate in accordance with such requirements within a reasonable period of time after his or her appointment to the Committee.

 - At least one Committee member shall have accounting or related financial management expertise in accordance with NYSE requirements and at least one Committee member should, if practical, be, in the judgment of the Board, an "audit committee financial expert" as defined by the rules of the SEC.